-Component Description See your power options.
+Component Description When the computer is in the Sleep state, press the button briefly to exit Sleep (Windows)/Suspend (Linux).
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
+CAUTION: Pressing and holding down the power button will result in the loss of unsaved information.
+If the computer has stopped responding and operating system shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
+To learn more about your power settings: Windows 10: Type ${\tt power}$ in the taskbar search box, and then select Power and sleep settings. - or - Right-click the Start button, and then select Power Options .
+Windows 8: See your power options.
+From the Start screen, type power, select Settings , and then select Power Options .
+Windows 7: See your power options.
 Select Start > Control Panel > System and Settings > Power Options.
-Linux: 1.
-Select Computer > Control Center.
+Linux: Select Computer > Control Center.
 In the left pane, click System, and then click Power Management in the right pane.
 (2) Speakers (2) Produce sound.
 (3) Wireless button Turns the wireless feature on or off but does not establish a wireless connection.
 (4) Volume mute button Mutes and restores speaker sound.
 (5) Fingerprint reader Allows a fingerprint logon to the operating system, instead of a password logon.